Date of Award:

 In regards to behavior, placement in either treatment group of the control group did not make a statistically significant impact.
 Grade placement, however, did however appear to make a significant impact.

 Petersen, Michael J., "The Application of Instructional Design Principles in the Development of Sportsmanship Education Software and Its Impact on Children’s Acquisition of Sportsmanlike Attitudes and Behaviors" (2012).
 All Graduate Theses and Dissertations.
-Paper 1350.
+1350.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .